Outbound-Process/.github/.github/ISSUE_TEMPLATE/Shipment_Channel_NuGet.md

 - [Pipeline Setup](https://go.sap.corp/OSS-Pipelines): [DEVELOPMENT PIPELINE WILL BE USED or NAAS PIPELINE REQUIRED]

-- If you have already a MoMa entry for your product for a different delivery Store, please provide it: [MOMA PRJOJECT LINK]
+- If you have already a MoMa entry for your product for a different delivery Store, please provide it: [MOMA PROJECT LINK]

 &nbsp;